awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Docker image
 Docker images have the AWS IoT Greengrass Core software and dependencies installed on Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.
 You can use prebuilt images to start experimenting with AWS IoT Greengrass\.
 Download a prebuilt image from [ Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or Amazon Elastic Container Registry \(Amazon ECR\)\.
-For steps that describe how to download and run a prebuilt image from Amazon ECR, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.
-The `latest` tag represents the latest stable version of the AWS IoT Greengrass Core software and dependencies installed on the Amazon Linux 2 base image\.
++ For Docker Hub, use the *version* tag to download a specific version of the Greengrass Docker image\.
 To find tags for all available images, check the **Tags** page on Docker Hub\.
++ For Amazon ECR, use the `latest` tag to download the latest available version of the Greengrass Docker image\.
+For more information about listing available image versions and downloading images from Amazon ECR, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.
 AWS IoT Greengrass doesn’t provide Docker images for AWS IoT Greengrass Core software v1\.11\.1\.
 By default, `alpine-aarch64` and `alpine-armv7l` images can run only on Arm\-based hosts\.
 To run these images on an x86 host, you can install [QEMU](https://www.qemu.org/) and mount the QEMU libraries on the host\.
 For example: